lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![Webmentions-ecod-6-rangelist-manifest]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-6-rangelist-manifest.png)

-Finally, we can compare how the user would experience this same manifest in IIIF viewer before and after the accepted webmentions.
+Finally, we can compare how the user would experience this same manifest in a IIIF viewer before and after the accepted webmentions.

 Before the accepted webmentions, e-codices offers the users the simple ability to view the manuscript images.